mendhak/mendhak.github.io/posts/2022-01-28-escaping-jekyll-to-eleventy.md

 ### Modifications

 I decided to use an Eleventy starter base, and start adding some of those features in, or a close approximation.
 Since I've got no web design skills, [SimpleCSS](https://simplecss.org/) was a good place to start.
-It has a sensible set of defaults and come swith automatic dark and light themes.
+It has a sensible set of defaults and comes with automatic dark and light themes.
 I was able to modify it to achieve a simplified version of [the Hylia theme](https://hylia.website).

 Some of the modifications I'm happy about.